Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Rich Text Component

-Often, when sharing Jira data with stakeholders, teams, or clients who aren’t looking at your Jira data often (or at all), it’s helpful to provide some additional context.
+When sharing Jira data with stakeholders, teams, or clients who aren’t looking at your Jira data often (or at all), it’s helpful to provide some additional context.

 Formatting and text options are also available to help you emphasize key information.
 For example, here I’ve added a daily executive summary to contextualize the data and pre-empt any expected queries that could arise when my exec team takes a look.